For You — Body

 Why Techs Are High Risk

-Bureau of Labor Statistics data on repetitive motion injuries shows that workers in automotive repair and maintenance experience these injuries at rates significantly above the national average.
+Workers in automotive repair and maintenance experience repetitive motion injuries at rates well above the national average.
 The reasons are specific to the work:

 Vibration Tools